Nu Holdings Ltd. (NU) and the Battle of Fundamentals vs. Technicals

-Nu Holdings Ltd. (NYSE:NU) went up by 0.12% from its latest closing price compared to the recent 1-year high of $12.24.
-The company’s stock price has collected 0.12% of gains in the last five trading sessions.
+Nu Holdings Ltd. (NYSE:NU) went down by -0.41% from its latest closing price compared to the recent 1-year high of $12.24.
+The company’s stock price has collected -9.68% of loss in the last five trading sessions.
 The Wall Street Journal reported on 12/10/21 that Chewy, Oracle, Broadcom, Moderna, Nubank: What to Watch in the Stock Market Today

 Is It Worth Investing in Nu Holdings Ltd. (NYSE :NU) Right Now?